COMP2150-24s1/level-design-assessment-lilfengfeng/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

+The main challenge of this game is players’ proficiency of gameplay skill.
+The idea of my game is a 2D platform game, proficiency of physical gameplay skill is always biggest challenge for players, based on this purpose, narrative platform movement is applied in game.
+To control the flow of gameplay, I gives immediate feedback such as health pick and weapons for player to uses, especially when I do the iterative design of my game test, things like setting more rewards, changes in between challenges, that balance the difficulty of the game.
+Also, it is important to set a check point before a higher level for player, it is decreasing the tension of challenge, so player can have a break until they start next challenge, it is way of how we temper the dynamic difficulty.
+With this process of challenge taking place, player improved their skills of gameplay, and immersion their self into the game, this how challenge works in my game.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?